Robert-van-Engelen/119-Practical-Programs-for-the-TRS-80-Pocket-Computer/README.md

 119 programs
 ------------

+The 119 programs were tested and converted to wav files.
+Five programs had minor bugs that were fixed.

 The program title, the stating page number describing the program and input, the Basic source file, the Basic image size, and program labels are listed in the table below.
 Data `A()` means that the program may use array values `A(27)` and above to store application data.
 If insufficient memory is available to allocate `A(27)` and higher, then the program may terminate with a memory error.

 | title | page | file | size | data | labels |